grammyjs/grammY/CONTRIBUTING.md

   If you're unsure whether or not your work goes in the right direction, simply ask about it in an issue or in the [Telegram chat](https://telegram.me/grammyjs).
 - **Plugins.**
   There are both official plugins and third-party plugins.
-  Our official plugins need to be of high quality (100 % TypeScript, ES6, Deno support, docs that are on par with grammY, semver, etc).
+  Our official plugins need to be of high quality (100 % TypeScript, ES6, Deno support, signed commits, docs that are on par with grammY, semver, etc).
   Third-party plugins are independent and anyone can do them however they want.
   If a third-party plugin was to be listed on the website, some docs would be nice.
 - **Storage adapters.**